Instructor Information |

 |

-Missed Evaluations |
+Missed Evaluations and Deadlines |

 - Normally receive a mark of zero.
+This is the case when a student submits an undocumented

-For ACR submission and requirements, see
+For ACR submission and requirements, see TMU Senate Policy

 In special circumstances, instructor may allow a single grade re-weighting, or a

-Make-up evaluations may not have identical format due to resource limitations;
+Make-up evaluations may not have identical format,

-with no aids and no computer, although material covered will be the same.
+although material covered will be the same.

 - If more than one ACR is submitted in a term, the student will be